StatStud/book-club/content/posts/the-inner-game-of-tennis.md

 ## Summary

+The first inner skill to be developed in the inner game is that of nonjudgmental awareness.

+To see your strokes (or anything in life) as they are, there is no need to attribute goodness or badness to them.
+By ending judgment, you do not avoid seeing what is; ending judgement means you neither add nor subtract from the facts before your eyes.
+Things appear as they are--undistorted.
+In this way, the mind becomes more calm.

 ## Notes

 Harmony between the two selves exists when the mind itself is quiet, for only when the mind is still is one's peak performance reached.